 ‘We call her Emma -’

 ‘You call her Emma?
 Call her?
 What’s her name, man, where does she live, what’s her NI number?
-Give me something.’
+Give me something at least.’

 ‘We can’t get it.
 There’s no such person.’